himalayabatra/MovieFlex/README.md

 ## Functional Requirements:
 ### Requirement 1: Search movies & TVshows with preferred criteria
 **Scenario** \
-As a user interested in watching movies and tv shows of my choice, I want to search movies & TVshows based on different criteria.
+As a user interested in watching movies and TVshows of my choice, I want to search movies & TVshows based on different criteria.

 **Dependencies** \
 Movies & TVshows search data available & accessible